 If you go to more than a couple NASCAR races in your lifetime, it’s worth investing in a radio scanner and headset versus renting them at the track.
-We researched products made all across the U.S. to find NASCAR radio scanners that are made in the USA.
-Here are our findings.
-Also be sure to check out our research for NASCAR headsets.
+We researched products made all across the U.S. to find American made NASCAR radio scanners.
+Unfortunately, there is only one good American manufacturer.
+Also, check out our research for NASCAR headsets.

 Racing Electronics is the premier scanner manufacturer for racing fans.
 They have booths at every race and are headquartered in the hometown of NASCAR in Concord, NC.
 The RE3000 sets the standard for radio scanners at the racetrack.
 It’s one of the newest models from Racing Electronics and works with any headset that you pair it with.
+It’s my go-to scanner at every race I attend.
 With this scanner, you will receive free Over-the-Air programming for life.
 The RE1000 is an older model from Racing Electronics, but still works well and is a good option for those who really value price.

 Factors To Consider